wikimedia/design-codex/packages/codex-docs/docs/icons/adding-new.md

 Some icons look different in different languages, especially those based on letters.
 In many cases, several languages share the same version of the icon.
-For example, the `bold` icon looks like <cdx-icon :icon="cdxIconBold" lang="en" /> in Czech, English, Hebrew, Malayalam, Polish and Scottish, but like <cdx-icon :icon="cdxIconBold" lang="ru" /> in Kirghiz, Russian and Ukranian, etc.
+For example, the `bold` icon looks like <cdx-icon :icon="cdxIconBold" lang="en" /> in Czech, English, Hebrew, Malayalam, Polish and Scottish, but like <cdx-icon :icon="cdxIconBold" lang="ru" /> in Kirghiz, Russian and Ukrainian, etc.

 For these icons, use a separate SVG file for each version of the icon, each with a suffix that describes the variant of the icon.
 For example, `bold-b.svg`, `bold-f.svg`, `bold-cyrl-zhe.svg`,